Metnew/atarax/README.md

 #### Static-typing:
 Flow.

-Typescript is cool, modern and has more features than Flow.
+TypeScript is great and has more features than Flow.
 But keep in mind that when you use TypeScript - you dive into the TypeScript world.
 That means you use "another" language with own ecosystem.

 When you use Flow you just create an abstraction around your dynamic-typed code and still write JavaScript.